thom4parisot/thom4.net/source/_posts/2017/without-a-home.md

 ## Connecting (with) People

 The most notable fact is **communities are rather static** geographically speaking.
 Bouncing between cities helped both _connecting to_ their communities.
-I have been introduced several time to _local groups_ and I have been happily surprised how easy it is to reach the core of these communities in just a few days/local events.
+I have been introduced several times to _local groups_ and I have been happily surprised how easy it is to reach the core of these communities in just a few days/local events.

-Being hosted overnight by someone is like **writing a page of a story altogether**.
+Being hosted overnight by someone is like **writing a page of a story together**.
 I guess you can truly get to who are people when you zip the sleeping bag for a night on their sofa.
 Travelling is also just an excuse to experience this.

 **French communities are great and welcoming**.
 Not that I doubted about it but this is now a _confirmation_.